jpetrla/head-first/README.md

 ### Observer
 - Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically

+### Decorator
+- Attach additional responibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality